-This article provides a comprehensive list of the different tasks necessary to properly maintain and care for your New Jersey home’s roof.
+This article provides a comprehensive list of the different tasks necessary to properly maintain and care for your home’s roof.

 Maintaining and caring for your roof is essential to its longevity, as well as keeping your home safe from weather-related damage.

-This checklist was created with the help of experienced New Jersey roofers so you can have peace of mind knowing that these tasks will keep your roof in top condition.
+This checklist was created with the help of experienced roofers so you can have peace of mind knowing that these tasks will keep your roof in top condition.

-The weather in New Jersey can be unpredictable and harsh, so it’s important to stay on top of maintenance tasks.
+The weather in most areas of the U.S. can be unpredictable and harsh, so it’s important to stay on top of maintenance tasks.